Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 So like a normal communist, he erased the people he claimed to be saving.

-It is one of the great facts of uh well, rules of the universe, isn't it?
+It is one of the great facts of, well, rules of the universe, isn't it?

 That's why they call me the Ferminator.

-So uh let's talk a little bit about what's happening with Ukraine and the telegraph has a piece here claiming that the Ukrainians are turning the table on Russia because they checked one major breakthrough that the UK that the Russian forces recently did as they were surrounding two of the big cities that sort of form the linchpin of Ukraine's defence.
+And the Telegraph has a piece here claiming that the Ukrainians are turning the table on Russia because they checked one major breakthrough that the Russian forces recently did as they were surrounding two of the big cities that sort of formed the linchpin of Ukraine's defense.

-Um so if you were to sort of look at a map here, this is the Pokrovsk area, this is one of the linchpins of Ukraine's defence.
+So if you were to sort of look at a map here, this is the Pokrovsk area.

-That's been done since even World War One, hasn't it?
+That's been done since even World War I, hasn't it?

 Exactly.